TBragg800/CSS-Variables/README.md

   [Questions](#Questions)

 ## Description
   This is an application of CSS Variables created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is to practice .
+The purpose of the exercise is to learn to conrtol and dynamically update CSS variables using javascript.
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.

 ## Usage
-  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [CSS Variables](https://tbragg800.github.io//)
+  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [CSS Variables](https://tbragg800.github.io/CSS-Variables/)

 ## License
   MIT License